leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 # The tournament_id param has been extracted from the tournament's detail url (the id qeury param)
 def extractTournamentInfo(soup, tournament_id):

+    # Find the correct html elements
     table = soup.find("table", {"id": "cphPage_cphPage_cphPage_tblContactInformation"})
     tbody = soup.find("tbody")
     rows = tbody.findChildren("tr", recursive=False)

+    # Get the tournament's info from the elements
     entry = {}

     for row in rows: